foxitsoftware/FoxitPDFSDKForWeb-NextJS-Example/README.md

 }
 ```

-For completed implementation, please refer to the code in `src/pages/index.js`.
+For completed implementation, please refer to the code in `src/app/examples` directory.

 In this example, for the convenience of demonstration, we directly save the PDFUI instance on `Ref`.
 In actual development, we recommend saving the PDFUI instance on `Context`, which makes it easier to share PDFUI instances among different components.